isabella232/document-services.en/help/pdfservices/ocr.md

 exl-id: 61a9a2d1-94c3-41c2-8f90-a56a938ef245,e971e8cf-fe71-42c7-89ea-079bef7a7fba
 ---

-# Using Adobe PDF Tools API to OCR PDF files
+# Using Adobe PDF Services API to OCR PDF files

 ![Create PDF Hero Image](assets/OCR_hero.jpg)